 If you intend to automatically create the less-privileged users, General and Limited, you must also grant the Admin user CREATE USER.
-You will also need to grant SHOW VIEW, PROCESS, REPLICATION CLIENT, SELECT and SHOW DATABASES privileges globally, and UPDATE on the performance_schema.threads table, WITH GRANT OPTION for all.
+You must also grant SHOW VIEW, PROCESS, REPLICATION CLIENT, SELECT and SHOW DATABASES privileges globally, and UPDATE on the performance_schema.threads table, with GRANT OPTION for all.